 Concrete vaults may be pre-cast or cast-in-place.
 The concrete shall be Class "A" steel reinforced in accordance with the Standard Specifications.
-Service connections larger than 2-inch diameter may require the use of two separate pre-cast vaults to house the meter and backflow assembly due to the size of the appurtenances.
-A section line is provided in the AWWB Standard Detail No.s 222 and 224 (Appendix A) to allow for this if pre-cast vaults are to be used.
+Service connections larger than 2-inch diameter will require the use of two separate pre-cast vaults to house the meter and backflow assembly due to the size of the appurtenances.